denis-fekete/iis_project/docs/UseCases.md

         - ❌❓ delete lecture
         - ❌❓ edit lecture
 - ✅ logout
-- ✅ do everyhing that users and guest can do
+- ✅ do everything that users and guest can do